busterjs/buster-docs/modules/buster-server-cli.rst

 In browsers:
     N/A

-Command-line interface API for running :ref:`buster-capture-server` instances with a simple interface that allows capturing and viewing a list of connected browsers.
+Command-line interface API for running :ref:`ramp` instances with a simple interface that allows capturing and viewing a list of connected browsers.

-In Buster, this module is the implementation of the ``buster server`` command.
+In Buster, this module is the implementation of the ``buster-server`` command.
 It does not define the binary however, as it is intended to be generic enough to be reused outside of Buster.